Following our previous blog post: What is sublimation printing?, this week we’re going to look closer at sublimation’s brother: cut & sew.

 - Cut and sew is great for when you want your clothing to be unique

 - It works great with sublimation printing, allowing for a complete, all over print

 - Allows for the augmentation of existing garments, eg. add pockets or change the sleeves

 Disadvantages of cut & sew

-- Cut and sew is more expensive than buying blank garments, because you don’t benefit from economies of scale
+- Cut and sew is more expensive because you don’t benefit from economies of scale

 - Not suitable for drop shipping (unless buying in bulk and storing)

 Cut and sew garments aren’t right for everyone.
 Often a design that you think would need to be made from scratch can be achieved by customising a ready-made garment.